billyc/glint-of-valor/_posts/2020-06-28-new-friends.md

 No ghosts so far, that's for sure.

+One character did _turn into a ghost_ however -- in the middle of all these attic shenanigans, our new friend Ned seemed just disappear.
+We checked our belongings afterwards and he didn't seem to have stolen anything.
+But that just makes me more certain that this is not the last we've seen of Ned.

-And with that I take a small rest now.
+And with that, I'll take a small rest now.